-- In a large saucepan, heat 1 tbsp of olive oil and add the onion and garlic.
+- In a large saucepan, heat 1 tablespoon of olive oil and add the onion.

-- Cook over medium heat for 10 minutes or until the onion begins to caramelize.
+- Cook over medium heat for 10 minutes or until the onion is soft and translucent.

-- While that cooks, bring the water to a boil.
+- In a separate pot, bring the water to a boil.

-- Let sit and then fluff with a fork once the water has been absorbed.
+- Let the couscous sit for 5 minutes then fluff with a fork once the water has been absorbed.

-- Cook for 5 minutes over medium heat, until the spinach had just started to wilt.
+- Cook for 5 minutes over medium heat, until the spinach wilts slightly.

 - Add salt to taste and serve immediately.
 Add additional Parmesan, if desired.

 This recipe comes together so quickly and easily.
 I’ve eaten this as a main dish but you could also serve it with your favorite protein and turn it into a side dish!

 The flavors and simplicity of this dish reminded me of this Parmesan orzo pasta.
 It’s another great quick and easy side dish.
 It’s great when you’re short on time but still want a flavorful meal.